Education

 Cleaning and reinstalling birdhouses in November 2022: A variety of additional birdhouses installed

 Casio Forest activities had to be scaled down in 2020 and 2021 during the COVID-19 pandemic.
 However, in 2022, the Tokyo Metropolitan Government’s Bureau of Waterworks held an online lecture called “Business Trip!
 Corporate Forest” at Casio’s environmental conference, looking to resume full-scale, post-pandemic activities.
 Also in 2022, the “acorn foster parent initiative” was launched so that employees who cannot take part in work onsite can contribute indirectly.
 An additional 125 Mongolian oaks raised from acorns collected at the site were planted in September 2023.
 Furthermore, starting in fiscal 2024, significance as a health and productivity management measure was added to the activities, and pre-work exercises guided by the HR Department were offered for the purposes of health tourism and supporting the acquisition of exercise habits.
-As a result of these initiatives, the number of employees who participate in activities has gradually increased, and a total of 242 employees had taken part as of the end of September 2023.
+As a result of these initiatives, the number of employees who participate in activities has gradually increased, and a total of 259 employees had taken part as of the end of July 2024.

-Bureau of Waterworks Tokyo Metropolitan Government: “Tokyo Waterworks: Corporate Forest (Naming Rights)” (in Japanese)
+“Tokyo Waterworks: Corporate Forest (Naming Rights)” (in Japanese)

 FY2019 Activities in the Casio Forest (in Japanese)

-July 2019: Birdhouse making (in Japanese)
+July: Birdhouse making and weeding (in Japanese)

-October 2022: Tokyo Metropolitan Government’s Bureau of Waterworks online lecture “Business Trip!
+October: Tokyo Metropolitan Government’s Bureau of Waterworks online lecture “Business Trip!
 Corporate Forest”

 Installing a birdhouse up high using climbing equipment